Buying real estate in the UAE?

 Yes, the analysis of Dubai's property market is included in our pack

-If you want to go deeper, you can check our pack of documents related to the real estate market in the UAE, based on reliable facts and data, not opinions or rumors.
+If you want to go deeper, you can check our pack of documents related to the real estate market in Dubai, based on reliable facts and data, not opinions or rumors.

 These observations are originally based on what we've learned through these conversations and our observations.
 But it was not enough.
 To back them up, we also needed to rely on trusted resources